barbushin/php-imap/README.md

 	$ composer require php-imap/php-imap:dev-master

-Install the latest available and may unstable source code from `develop`, which is may not properly tested yet:

-	$ composer require php-imap/php-imap:dev-develop

 ### Run Tests

 Before you can run the any tests you may need to run `composer install` to install all (development) dependencies.